 - Remove your console from the Nintendo Switch dock, and place it within 3 to 5 meters (10 to 15 feet) of your wireless router.

 - Move any electronic devices and metal objects away from your console and wireless router, as they may interfere with wireless signals.

 - Try connecting your console to the 5Ghz band, if your wireless router supports both 2.4Ghz and 5Ghz frequency bands.

 If you still receive the error code: 2811-5001, try the next fix, below.

 Update your router’s firmware

-If none of the fixes above works, you may need to check your router.
+If none of the fixes above work, you may need to check your router.
 Try performing the following steps to continue troubleshooting potential issues on your router:

 - Update the router’s firmware